Documentation Index

 SmolVM gives your AI agents a safe place to run code.
 Instead of executing LLM-generated commands directly on your machine, SmolVM spins up an isolated microVM in milliseconds, runs the code inside it, and tears it down when finished.
-This guide shows you how to plug SmolVM into popular agent frameworks as a tool.

 This adds PydanticAI, OpenAI Agents SDK, LangChain, and Playwright as dependencies.
 See installation for details.